Superintendent, Donald Phipps Ed.D.

 Dr. Phipps is actively involved in public education locally and across the state.
 He has been a presenter to the NC General Assembly, State Board of Education, and at various professional conferences across the state.
 He also serves on several local and state-level committees and boards.
 He has served as the President of the Northeast North Carolina Superintendents RESA and is currently the Chair of the North Carolina Department of Public Instruction’s Testing Compliance Commission.
 He was named Region 1 Superintendent of the Year in 2015 and Pfeiffer University Professor of the Year in 2001.

-Dr. Phipps is married to Nancy and they have four children and one grandchild.
+Dr. Phipps is married to Nancy and they have four children and two grandchildren.

 Caldwell County Schools Mission: To provide quality instruction in a safe, caring environment.